 Learn the way to speak about wind directions.
 When a wind is easterly, it blows from the east towards the west.
 However, when the wind is eastward, it blows from the west towards the east.
 The suffix is what determines the direction: "ly" means from and "ward" means towards.
 Now you will be able to designate the local wind directions that you find on the wind map.

 Look on your map for a wind barb that looks like a plain circle.
 Remember that a circle encompasses 360 degrees.
 Each fourth of the circle is an area of 90 degrees.
 The amount of the circle which is filled in shows the direction from which the wind blows: northerlies are shown by a filled in circle; easterlies are shown by a circle missing one fourth or 90 degrees; a half circle filled in shows southerlies: and a circle which is three-fourths filled in indicates that the wind is from the west.

 Find a wind barb that has a circle and a line extending out from the circle.
 This shows both the wind's direction and its speed.
 The line will be topped by other lines.
-A short line means that the wind is blowing at a speed of five knots, (a knot is equal to 1.5 miles per hour).
+A short line means that the wind is blowing at a speed of five knots (a knot is equal to 1.5 miles per hour).
 A long line means that the wind is blowing at ten knots.
 Multiply each longer line by ten and add five for a shorter line to obtain the wind speed.
-If you find a wind barb that ends in a triangular flag-shaped pennant.
-Add 20 knots for each pennant to the wind speed.
+If you find a wind barb that ends in a triangular flag-shaped pennant, add 20 knots to the wind speed for each pennant.